 And striker Jones has also really enjoyed getting to know the Surrey village side.
 “I’ve really taken to the club and see how important it is to the community,” he said.

 “Everyone is ambitious and has a winning mentality.
-What I love about football is the strong community aspect, how important every single person is at a club.
+What I love about Non-League football is the strong community aspect, how important every single person is at a club.
 I hope more people come to get behind their local team.”